andimarafioti/florence2-finetuning/README.md

-# florence2-finetuning
+# Florence2-Finetuning
-Quick exploration into fine tuning florence 2
+A quick exploration into fine-tuning Florence-2 on the DocVQA dataset.

 ## Installation

-I'm using UV to manage packages.
+We use UV to manage packages.
 UV is an extremely fast Python package installer and resolver, written in Rust.
-Get [it here](https://github.com/astral-sh/uv/).
+You can get [it here](https://github.com/astral-sh/uv/).

-To get started, do:
+To get started, run the following commands:

 ```bash
 uv venv